-For our 3-day trip guests: St. George, Utah is 80 miles north of the Bar 10 Ranch, but it’s the best forecast we can get for this wonderful, remote locale up on the rim.
+For trips starting at the Bar 10 Ranch: St. George, Utah is 80 miles north of the Bar 10 Ranch, but it’s the best forecast we can get for this wonderful, remote locale up on the rim.
 For the rafting portion of your trip when you’re down in the canyon, the closest weather station is at Meadview, Arizona.

 For guests on trips 6 days or longer: Phantom Ranch is the only weather station at river level in the Grand Canyon.
 Please note that looking up the forecast for Grand Canyon will show weather for the Grand Canyon Village on the South Rim which is very different from the weather on the river.
 There is a 4,800 ft difference in elevation, which can mean the difference between snow on the rim and rain on the river.

 Forecast looking hot and dry?
 Check out our hot weather tips.

 Looking cold and rainy?
 Here are a few cold weather tips to help you prepare.

 Regardless of the forecast we recommend following the packing list so you will be prepared to have a good time no matter the weather!
 We look forward to seeing you on the river!